gatling/frontline-doc/content/reference/current/installation/manual/index.md

 ### Network Access

-The FrontLine host needs network access to:
+The Gatling Enterprise host needs network access to:

 - your Cassandra cluster
 - your source repository (if you want to build from sources)